Privacy policy

 6.1 Contractual relationships

-The processing of personal master data, contract data and payment data is necessary for the establishment and/or performance of contractual relationships with customers.
+The processing of personal master data, contract data and payment data is necessary for the establishment and/or execution of contractual relationships with customers.
+In order to fulfil the agreed purpose of the contract, personal data may also be passed on to distributors and dealers commissioned by the controller for the purpose of preparing quotations.
 The legal basis for the processing is Art.
-6 (1) (b) GDPR.
+6(1)(b) GDPR.

 The controller processes customer and prospect data for evaluation and marketing purposes.
 The legal basis for processing is Art.
 6 (1) (f) GDPR.
 The processing of serves the legitimate interest of the controller in further developing its range of services and providing targeted information about them.